fargiolas/clangd-inactive-regions.el/README.md

 ## About

-An eglot extension to support clangd inactiveRegions extension introduced in clangd-17.
-Highlights inactive code in a LSP aware way.
+Eglot extension to support the new clangd inactiveRegions LSP capability introduced in clangd-17.

+Highlights inactive code in a LSP aware way, taking into account compile time includes and defines for current project.

 Listens to inactiveRegions notifications and shades them with one of the available-methods: